Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 Before you start the MFA, the typical first step for most prospective adoptive parents in Saskatchewan is the Domestic Adoption Orientation (DAO) through the Evermore Centre.
 The Evermore Centre is a non-profit organization and the primary support resource for adoptive families in the province.

-The DAO is a $140 mandatory orientation for families pursuing the domestic Crown Ward pathway.
+The DAO is a $140 orientation for families pursuing the domestic Crown Ward pathway.
 It covers the basics of adoption in Saskatchewan, what children in the program look like demographically, and what the Ministry expects from applicants.
-The Evermore Centre also provides an "information e-package" that you receive after registering.
+The Evermore Centre also provides an "information e-package" that you receive after registering; confirm current registration terms directly with the Centre.

 You can reach the Evermore Centre at 1-866-869-2727 or through evermorecentre.ca.
-For families in northern Saskatchewan or rural areas, much of their programming is available remotely.
+For families in northern Saskatchewan or rural areas, ask the Centre about current remote or travel options.

-For independent (private) adoptions, the orientation works differently — you'd begin by finding a licensed Independent Practitioner to conduct your MFA rather than starting through the Evermore Centre.
+For independent (private) adoptions, the orientation works differently — you'd begin by finding an Independent Practitioner to conduct your MFA rather than starting through the Evermore Centre.

 Structure of the Mutual Family Assessment

 The MFA typically takes two to six months from start to finish.
-It involves a minimum of four to six formal interviews with a social worker, plus a home inspection.
+It involves four to six formal interviews with the social worker or Independent Practitioner conducting the MFA, plus a home inspection.
 Here's what each component looks like in practice:

 The Narrative Autobiography